leonorae/HereItIs/FINAL_REPORT.md

 - Fans can follow each other and see what their friends are attending.
 - Artists/venues can sell tickets on our website.
 - Embed music in Artist pages.
+- Feature an artist at random on home page, as pulled from the list of artists.

 ### Known Problems (Bugs, Issues)
 - Users can insert images with links that are not working.
 - Events must use ArtistID and EventID to be added (ideally use Artist Username and Venue Name).
 - The get-listed page sidebar doesn't change the artist's color or an event when selected.
+- Some HTML container elements render before content populates.
+Functionally fine, but could be more appealing.

 ---